 By design, ultralight backpacks kind of force the user to cut out anything unnecessary to any given trip.
 There simply isn’t the luxury of extra space in an ultralight backpack.

 Likewise, ultralight backpacks were not designed to bear heavy loads.
-If you over load your ultralight backpack it will either break on you, or it will be very, very uncomfortable to hike with.
-The Granite Gear Crown V.C.
-60 offers up a decent volume (60 liters) in a lightweight package.
+If you overload your ultralight backpack it will either break on you, or it will be very, very uncomfortable to hike with.
+The Granite Gear Crown 60 offers up a decent volume (60 liters) in a lightweight package.

 Ultralight Backpack Design

-Deciding on which sort of design to go with is more of a personal reference thing.
+Deciding on which sort of design to go with is more of a personal preference thing.
 Ultralight backpacks are designed to be practical and efficient whilst eliminating everything that is unnecessary.
-Day packs for example are light to begin with, so designers have more free to add in more design features.
+Day packs for example are light, to begin with, so designers have more freedom to add in more design features.

 Ultralight Backpack Material/Durability

 Ultralight backpacks are not the toughest cookies in the bakery.
-What I mean is you can't treat you ultralight gear in the same way you would a normal hiking backpack.
+What I mean is you can’t treat your ultralight gear in the same way you would a normal hiking backpack.

-Slamming it on the ground, dragging it across the floor, leaning it against a cactus plant, knocking it against thorny blackberry bushes... all of those scenarios could spell as major tear (and resulting disappointment) or puncture for the delicate ultralight fabric.
+Slamming it on the ground, dragging it across the floor, leaning it against a cactus plant, knocking it against thorny blackberry bushes… all of those scenarios could spell a a major tear (and resulting disappointment) or puncture for the delicate ultralight fabric.